 Furthermore, I would also argue that not everything leaks ahead of E3.
 A prime example is the Keanu Reeves Cyberpunk 2077 reveal at Xbox’s 2019 E3 briefing.
 Nobody saw that coming!
 Not only was it a complete surprise, it also gave birth to the “You’re breathtaking” meme that we all know and love today.

-There are more logical reasons why those companies stepped back from the expo and I think it has more to do with the direction of the show.
-Not leaks.
-Again, that’s a topic for another time.
+There are more logical reasons why those companies stepped back from the expo and I think it has more to do with the direction of the show as well as financial factors and having more control.
+It’s not just about leaks.

 E3 isn’t perfect but it is still an important part of the industry.